unicef/giga-global-school-mapping/Model-Results.md

 <h2><a id="model-results" class="anchor" aria-hidden="true" href="#overview"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"></path></svg></a>Model Results</h2>

+This document provides a detailed summary of the performance metrics for models used in our AI-enabled school mapping work.

+#### Key Metrics
+- <b>Area Under the Precision-Recall Curve (AUPRC)</b>: Measures the model's precision and recall performance, particularly important for datasets with class imbalances.
+- <b>F2 Score:</b> Emphasizes recall more than precision, prioritizing the identification of all relevant instances.

+The models are trained to maximize the AUPRC, ensuring robust performance in distinguishing between relevant and irrelevant predictions.

+Using the best (non-ensemble) model, best Class Activation Mapping (CAM) method is selected based on the largest confidence drop following perturbation of the top 10% of pixels, as evaluated using the ROAD framework.

+CAMs are generated only for images with probability scores exceeding the threshold that optimizes the validation set F2 score.
+The final F2 scores on the test set are reported below.

 <h3><a id="benin" class="anchor" aria-hidden="true" href="#overview"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"></path></svg></a>Benin (BEN)</h3>
 <ul>
 <li> <b>Project:</b> <code>GIGAv1</code> </li>